-- Increases HDL which is the good cholesterol that do not adversely impact heart health
+- Increasing HDL, the good cholesterol that does not negatively impact heart health

-- Good source of proteins which help in maintaining and repairing different body tissues including muscles
+- Providing proteins for maintaining and repairing different body tissues, including muscles

-- Helps the brain and the nervous system to function effectively
+- Facilitating the proper functioning of the brain and nervous system

-- Contains folic acid and choline which plays an important role in brain and spinal cord development during pregnancy, cognitive development in infants and helps prevent cognitive decline in the elderly.
+- Folic acid and choline play an important role in brain and spinal cord development during pregnancy.
+They also aid in cognitive development in infants and can prevent cognitive decline in the elderly.

-- Helps to protect bones and prevent diseases such as osteoporosis and rickets
+- Protecting bones and preventing diseases such as osteoporosis and rickets

-Even though eggs contain some cholesterol, they may not adversely affect blood cholesterol levels.
-A high intake of saturated fats from other sources such as red meat, has a more significant impact on the cholesterol levels in our blood.
-Eating eggs in moderate quantities should not lead to any health issues.
-However, it is better to reduce the intake of fried eggs.
+Although eggs contain cholesterol, they may not adversely affect blood cholesterol levels.
+Red meat, which is high in saturated fats, has a greater impact on blood cholesterol levels than other sources.
+Eating eggs in moderation should not lead to any health problems.
+However, it is advisable to limit the consumption of fried eggs.

 Egg Consumption and Cancer Risk